How to Elope in Colorado: Your Ultimate Rocky Mountain Elopement Guide

 Before booking anything, sit down as a couple and start discussing how you want your elopement to feel and what are some “non-negotiables” for your day.
 Think about where you picture saying your vows, whether you have guests there for some of it, or if it’s just the two of you adventuring together in the mountains.

-Ask yourselves some questions like: What do you love doing together?
+Ask yourselves questions such as: What do you love doing together?
 Do you want your pets involved?
 Do you picture having guests?
-(If you plan to have guests, consider keeping the number under 15 considering the two of you—it provides more flexibility and options for elopement locations!)
+(If you plan to have guests, consider keeping the number under 15—it provides more flexibility and options for elopement locations!)

-Next, determine what your budget is and what you’re willing to invest to create your dream elopement!
+Next, determine your budget and what you’re willing to invest to create your dream elopement.
 Keep in mind that most elopement photographers who offer full-service planning and elopement expertise will charge more than photographers who intend to just show up and snap photos.

 Choose Your Elopement Photographer

 Oftentimes, the first step is booking an elopement photographer who can help you plan out your elopement from start to finish.
 It’s important to find a photographer who offers planning packages and specializes in elopements so they can take the stress off your plate.
-Elopement photographers should help with locations, vendor recommendations, permits and regulations, timeline creation, and much more.
+Elopement photographers should assist with locations, vendor recommendations, permit and regulatory requirements, timeline creation, and more.

 It’s also important to find a photographer you vibe with, since this person will literally be spending your entire wedding day with you!
 Trust your gut and make sure you can picture your photographer third-wheeling your elopement day!
 Your wedding day is a private and personal event, so I like to make sure my couples think of me as a friend before I show up to take photos of them on their big day!